-We have carefully assessed the best scientific and commercial information available regarding the past, present, and future threats to the Franklin's bumble bee.
+We evaluated the past, present, and future threats to the Franklin's bumble bee and assessed the cumulative effect of the threats under the Act's section 4(a)(1) factors.
 Our assessment did not find habitat loss or modification (Factor A) to be the cause of the decline of the Franklin's bumble bee, and we have no information to suggest that habitat destruction or modification will increase in intensity in the near future.
 There is no indication that the Franklin's bumble bee was at risk of overutilization for commercial, recreational, scientific, or educational purposes (Factor B).
 Known pathogens occur within the historical range of the Franklin's bumble bee, and we have evidence of several pathogens (Factor C) infecting closely related species within that range.
-Although we do not have direct evidence of pathogens playing a role in the decline of the Franklin's bumble bee, the disappearance of the Franklin's bumble bee occurred soon after a period of introduction of new pathogens.
-Furthermore, documented effects to other closely related species lead many species experts to suspect the effects of pathogens had some connection to the decline of the Franklin's bumble bee.
-We evaluated existing regulatory mechanisms (Factor D) and conservation measures and their effects on the stressors and the status of the Franklin's bumble bee; we found that the existing regulatory mechanisms or conservation measures in place do not appreciably reduce or ameliorate the existing threats to the species, as evidenced by the species' acute and rangewide decline.
+Although we do not have direct evidence of pathogens playing a role in the decline of the Franklin's bumble bee, the disappearance of the

+Franklin's bumble bee occurred soon after a period of introduction of new pathogens.
+Furthermore, documented effects to other closely related species lead many species experts to suspect that the effects of pathogens had some connection to the decline of the Franklin's bumble bee.
+We evaluated existing regulatory mechanisms (Factor D) and conservation measures and their effects on the threats and the status of the Franklin's bumble bee; we found that the existing regulatory mechanisms or conservation measures in place do not appreciably reduce or ameliorate the existing threats to the species, as evidenced by the species' acute and rangewide decline.
 Although we have no direct evidence that pesticide use contributed to the decline of the Franklin's bumble bee, confirmed effects to other closely related Bombus species suggest that pesticide use (Factor E) was likely a factor in the decline of the Franklin's bumble bee.
 Additionally, given the historically small population size (Factor E) of the Franklin's bumble bee and its haplodiploid genetic system, it is more vulnerable to extirpation than other species, and it is likely the genetic system and the rarity of this species contributed to the decline of the Franklin's bumble bee (Factor E).

-The combination of multiple stressors is typically more harmful than a stressor acting alone, and it is likely that several of the stressors mentioned above acted cumulatively and synergistically on the Franklin's bumble bee.
+The combination of multiple threats is typically more harmful than any one acting alone, and it is likely that several of the threats mentioned above acted cumulatively and synergistically on the Franklin's bumble bee.
 Pathogens in combination with pesticides, as well as pathogens in combination with the effects of small population size, may have hastened and amplified the decline of the Franklin's bumble bee to a greater degree than any one of the three factors caused on its own.
 Although the ultimate source of the decline is unknown, the acute and rangewide decline of the Franklin's bumble bee is undisputable.